P01YAK/rep4rep-2.0/README.md

 Rep4Rep Bot is an automated application for working with the Rep4Rep platform.
 The bot automatically completes tasks by commenting on Steam profiles.

+## [0.2.5] - 10.07.2025

+---

+### ✨ Added

+- Full account editing: you can now edit Steam login and password for any account.
+All sensitive data (token, SteamID, daily tasks, etc.) is reset, and the account is considered as never authorized after editing.
+- Modal window for editing accounts with the same modern style as other dialogs.

+### 🛠️ Fixed

+- Fixed a bug in multithreading: now, when the set number of concurrent accounts finish, the next ones start automatically until all are processed.
+- Fixed queue logic: always exactly the specified number of accounts are working in parallel, skipping those that cannot work.
+- The bot now automatically retries all accounts every 5 minutes if all accounts are in limit, just like in sequential mode.
+- (Multithreading maybe broken.
+I will fix it in next update)

+### 🚀 Improved

+- Improved sidebar and UI consistency.
+- Updated all version numbers and headers to 0.2.5.
+- Improved logs and error handling for parallel mode.

+---

 ## [0.2.4] - 09.07.2025

 ---